 Some bedding can contain chemicals that can irritate skin.

-What kind of bedding do you certify?
+What kind of bedding do we certify?

 We certify a whole range of bedding products: pillows, comforters, mattress pads, mattress and pillow protectors, sheets and pillowcases, comforter covers, mattresses, infant mattresses, waterproof mattress and pillow protectors, and feather and down pillows.

-What do you look for in bedding?
+What do we look for in bedding?

 We look at four areas when we test bedding.